Major reshuffle in federal bureaucracy ahead of polls

 Federal Secretary Statistics Division Rukhsana Yasmin has been appointed as new FBR chairperson.

-Director General Passports Ishrat Ali has been appointed as new Chairman of the Capital Development Authority (CDA) with immediate effect.
+Director General Passports shrat Ali has been appointed as new Chairman of the Capital Development Authority (CDA) with immediate effect.

 Captain (R) Arif Nawaz Khan, who was OSD, has been posted as Secretary Narcotics Control Division in place of Squadron Leader (R) Iqbal Muhammad.